 About Kelly R McNeal

-Meanwhile lets just say that we are proud Kelly R McNeal contributed a whooping 21 entries.
+But we are proud to say that Kelly R McNeal contributed 21 entries already.

 Entries by Kelly R McNeal

 This is a frequent question by many parties, both those receiving, and those paying child support.
 Calculating child support is based on Florida Statutes Chapter 61.30.
 In determining a parties’ gross income, the Court looks at the following in terms of income (61.30(2)(a)): (a) Gross income shall include, but is not limited to, the following: 1.
 Salary […]